curl/everything-curl/curl-comm.md

 therefore becoming an art that isn't practised everywhere and may be a bit strange and unusual to you.
 But fear not.
 It is just about sending emails to an address that then sends that e-mail out to all the subscribers.
 Our mailing lists have at most a few thousand subscribers.
-If you're mailing for the first time, it might be good to read a few old mails first to get to learn the culture and what's considered good practice.
+If you are mailing for the first time, it might be good to read a few old mails first to get to learn the culture and what's considered good practice.